triggerLoad

 * @remarks

-* For standalone `<img>` elements, the image is preloaded via a temporary Image before
+* For standalone `<img>` elements, the image is preloaded via a temporary `Image` before

 *

-* For `<img>` elements inside `<picture>`, attributes are swapped synchronously without
+* For `<img>` elements inside `<picture>`, the browser handles source selection.
+Listeners

 */